Monday, December 23, 2024

 We prepared carefully: how Russia planned the destruction of Ukrainian energy

-During the week from March 22 to 29, Russia carried out dozens of attacks on power plants in Ukraine, concentrating on attacks on maneuverable capacities, that is, thermal and hydropower.
-As a result of the attack on March 22, the largest hydroelectric power station in Ukraine, the DneproHPP, received impressive damage, and the Ladyzhinskaya and Burshtynskaya thermal power plants of the DTEK company were also damaged as a result of missile attacks.
+During the week from March 22 to 29, Russia carried out dozens of attacks on power plants in Ukraine, concentrating on attacks on maneuverable capacities, that is, thermal and hydroelectric power.
+As a result of the attack on March 22, the largest hydroelectric power station in Ukraine, the DneproHPP, received impressive damage, and the Ladyzhinskaya and Burshtynskaya thermal power plants of the DTEK company were also destroyed as a result of missile attacks.
 “There is a lot of destruction in the energy sector, primarily generation suffered.
 We have lost 50% of installed capacity.
-Two of our stations were damaged: “Burshtynskaya” and “Ladyzhinskaya”.
-All of our units at the Burshtynska Thermal Power Plant and all of them at the Ladyzhinskaya Thermal Power Plant were damaged.
+Two of our stations were damaged: Burshtynskaya and Ladyzhinskaya.
+All units at Burshtyn TPP and all at Ladyzhinskaya TPP were damaged.
 Power units are in varying degrees of destruction: from complete to more than 50%,” DTEK Executive Director Dmitry Sakharuk said in an interview with Economic Pravda.

 https://focus.ua/static/storage/thumbs/1088x/9/6e/52555bd0-3d7de7101446e78617aa88844e7bc6e9.webp